Brewing potions

 local drinkable = drink:expect(prism.components.Drinkable)

-local statusComponent = self.owner:get(prism.components.StatusEffects)
+local conditions = self.owner:get(prism.components.ConditionHolder)

-if statusComponent and drinkable.status then
+if conditions and drinkable.condition then

 end